SimulatedGREG/electron-vue/docs/en/docs/getting_started.md

 # Install dependencies and run your app
 cd my-project
-yarn install # or npm install
+yarn # or npm install
 yarn run dev # or npm run dev
 ```